MunishMummadi/gsoc/2025/kro/final_proposal.md

 1. **Production Readiness**: Organizations need confidence in Kro's ability to handle production workloads at scale before widespread adoption.

-2. **Resource Planning**: Understanding resource consumption patterns helps users properly size their Kubernetes clusters and allocate appropriate resources to Kro components.
+2. **Resource Planning**: Understanding resource consumption patterns helps users properly size their Kubernetes clusters and allocate enough resources to Kro components.

-3. **Performance Bottlenecks**: Identifying performance bottlenecks early allows the project to address them before they impact users in production environments.
+3. **Performance Bottlenecks**: Identifying performance issues early allows the project to handle them before they impact users in production environments.

 4. **CEL Expression Evaluation**: Common Expression Language (CEL) is used extensively in Kro for resource definitions and validation.
-Understanding its performance characteristics is crucial for optimizing complex resource graphs.
+Understanding its performance patterns is important for optimizing complex resource graphs.

-5. **Scaling Limits**: Determining the practical scaling limits of Kro helps set appropriate expectations and provides guidance for large-scale deployments.
+5. **Scaling Limits**: Calculating the practical scaling limits of Kro helps set expectations and provides guidance for large-scale deployments.

 Currently, Kro lacks comprehensive performance benchmarks and scaling studies.
 This project aims to fill that gap by designing and implementing a systematic approach to measuring, analyzing, and documenting Kro's performance characteristics.